GoLand 2025.1 Help

 How do I start with VCS integration?

-To enable VCS integration manually, click VCS | Enable Version Control Integration.
-In the Enable Version Control Integration dialog, select the VCS that you want to use and click OK.
+To enable VCS integration manually, go to VCS | Enable Version Control Integration.
+In the Enable Version Control Integration dialog, select the version control system you want to use and click OK.

 Working with the code editor

-Can I use the VSCode key bindings in GoLand?
+Can I use the VS Code key bindings in GoLand?

-Documentation on mouse over
+Documentation on mouseover

 How does code completion in GoLand work?

 By default, GoLand displays the code completion popup automatically as you type.
-Alternatively, you can press Control+Space or select Code | Completion | Basic from the main menu.
+You can also press Ctrl+Space or select Code | Completion | Basic from the main menu to invoke it manually.

 How can I use multiple carets/cursors?